tiziano88/forma/vscode-extension/README.md

-# Lintx Structural Editor (VS Code)
+# Forma Structural Editor (VS Code)

 This extension hosts the Svelte-based structural editor inside a VS Code webview.
 It lets you:

-- Open a panel via the command: "Open Structural Editor" (command id: `lintx.openStructuralEditor`).
+- Open a panel via the command: "Open Structural Editor" (command id: `forma.openStructuralEditor`).
-- Load a `.proto` schema and a `.bin` data file via buttons in the UI.
+- Load a `.proto` schema and a `.binpb` data file via buttons in the UI.
-- Edit values and save the encoded `.bin` back to disk.
+- Edit values and save the encoded `.binpb` back to disk.

 ## Development Setup